digital-asset/daml/unreleased/multi-package.md

 Done.
 ```

-This allows users to distinguish between packages that are part of a given project and are not, without risking recompilation of a vendored package whose upstream they don't control.
+This allows developers to distinguish packages that are part of a project from those that are not, without risking recompilation of a vendored package whose upstream they don't control.

 ## Working with Multiple Projects